Strike Anywhere: Political stance

 Strike Anywhere lyrics touch on such issues as police brutality, anti-capitalism, women's rights, animal rights, and globalization.
 They have also contributed tracks to political benefit albums, such as a live version of "Sunset on 32nd" for 1157 Wheeler Avenue: A Memorial for Amadou Diallo and "To the World" for the Rock Against Bush, Vol. 1 album.
 According to the liner notes for their album Change is a Sound, they support "the vegetarian lifestyle, the living wage movement and the fight against corporate globalization".
 With its 2006 release Dead FM, the band expanded their political slogans to address "more sociological ideas about why these (events) happen".

 Their logo is similar to the Three Arrows symbol and the Antifascist Circle, and includes the logo of the former social democracy/antifascist German Iron Front, a paramilitary organization which existed in the last years of the Weimar Republic.

 Strike Anywhere generally allows audience members to record their live performances for personal, non-commercial use, and has gone so far as to authorize the Internet Archive to create a section where fans can upload and share their recordings.

+Musical style and influence

+Critics have categorized Strike Anywhere's music as melodic hardcore, anarcho-punk, and punk rock.

+They have cited influences including Turning Point, Judge, Subhumans, Flipper, D.I., Four Walls Falling, Teen Idles, Deadline, State of Alert, Fugazi, Gorilla Biscuits, Dag Nasty, Crass, Conflict, Kid Dynamite, Lifetime, Refused, Bad Brains, Cro-Mags and oi!.